Navigation

 Review of Microsoft Password Manager

-Microsoft Password Manager can be a game changer.
-It works as a built-in feature in Edge, extensions for Google Chrome, and an independent app on iOS and Android.
-Therefore, you can save, store, and sync passwords across devices without paying a penny.
+Microsoft Password Manager is a useful tool that allows you to save, store, and sync passwords across devices completely free of charge.
+It works as a built-in feature in Edge, an extension for Google Chrome, and an independent app for iOS and Android.

 Main Features of Microsoft Password Manager